HLTV: HLTV rating

-The HLTV rating is the most widely used rating system in Global Offensive, and is often used outside of HLTV.
+The HLTV rating is the most widely used rating system in Counter Strike 2, and is often used outside of HLTV.

 Rating 1.0

 Rating 1.0 was introduced to HLTV in 2010 with the first version of Counter-Strike.
 This rating was based on the number of kills per round, the survival rate of a player per round, and the amount of multikills a player got, which is known as the impact rating.
 The higher each of these values are, the higher rating a player would get.
 The HLTV 1.0 rating came under criticism for being too similar to the Kill/Death ratio.

 Rating 2.0

 Rating 2.0 was introduced to HLTV on June 6, 2017, as an update to Rating 1.0.
 Added were two new factors, Kill/Assist/Survival/Traded (KAST) and Average Damage per Round (ADR), along with a changed impact rating.
 KAST measures the percentage of rounds where a player contributes by killing an enemy, assisting a teammate, surviving a round or getting revenge on an enemy for killing a teammate, known as trading.
 Impact rating is based on the number of multi-kills, opening kills, 1vX situations (clutches) won and other undisclosed factors.
 Rating 2.0 is meant to be more accurate than Rating 1.0, since it includes more factors to measure the player's performance.
 Despite these new adjustments, it is still considered by some to not cover enough.
 Generally speaking, AWPers and so-called "star riflers" are favored by this rating.
-The sniper generally has a higher K/D ratio and ADR due to the nature of the weapon, while the star riflers will be put in the most impactful positions on the map.
+The sniper generally has a higher K/D ratio due to the nature of the weapon, while the star riflers will be put in the most impactful positions on the map.
 Meanwhile, the players who set up the star players will generally not be favored by this system.
 This can be through the form of a sacrificial entry fragger who will be traded or a support player throwing utility from the back.